It’s not unusual for commentators to reference the imposing number of different variables there are in Google’s algorithms for search rankings.

 Secondly, there are a couple of reviews of the updated impact of social signals on rankings on Econsultancy and on SEW.

-Both are good for clarification on the factors that make up other factors that lead to other factors that are probably central to Google’s assessment of authority (a topic DSM have looked at in the past).
+Both are good for clarification on the factors that make up other factors that lead to other factors that are probably central to Google’s assessment of authority (a topic Digital State Consulting have looked at in the past).

 In most regards, we’re ultimately best advised to follow the same lessons for behaviour as we have before but things continue to change – it’s important to keep listening as these tectonic plates shift as one day there could be an earthquake.